 The directors are responsible for the maintenance and integrity of the corporate and financial information included on the company's website.
 Legislation in the UK governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-Orbit Credit Services Ltd (formerly Orbit Debt Collections Ltd) Independent Auditor's Report to the Members of Orbit Credit Services Ltd
+Independent Auditor's Report to the Members of Orbit Credit Services Ltd

 Opinion on the financial statements

 In our opinion the financial statements: